yuara/ClothesManager_Flask/README.md

 $ git clone https://github.com/yuara/ClothesManager.git
 ```

+## Run

+Change [Change Here] in .env.sample for you and the file name to .env.dev.

-You only build and up the docker-compose
+Then build and up the docker-compose

 ```
 $ docker-compose up -d --build
 ```

 Access to `http://127.0.0.1:5000/`